ECEC Academic Information

 The Early Child Education and Care program offers students the knowledge and skills that enables them to provide education and care for infants, toddlers, preschool-aged and school-aged children.
 Classroom experiences are combined with direct observation and participation in both campus and community Early Childhood programs.

-Students at COD can earn an Associate in Applied Science (A.A.S.) degree in Early Childhood Education and Care or an Associate in Arts in Teaching (A.A.T.) degree in Early Childhood Education.
+Students at COD can earn an Associate in Applied Science (A.A.S.) degree in Early Childhood Education and Care, an AAS in Early Childhood Administration, or an Associate in Arts in Teaching (A.A.T.) degree in Early Childhood Education.
 The A.A.T. degree is intended for students who plan to go on to a four-year college or university and earn a bachelor's degree with an Illinois Type 04 teaching certification.
 The A.A.S.
 Degree Requirements, a Student Planning Worksheet, and the A.A.T.
 Degree Requirements are available to assist you with your degree planning.